sam-almighty/Activity-Tracker-with-LogDNA/provision.md

 After you provision an instance, the *Activity Tracker* dashboard opens.

-Next, go to the web UI to manage events in your account.
-[Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-view_events.md#view_events.md).
+Next, go to the web UI to view the events in your account.
+[Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-view_events).